Please note: Studio not currently open to the public - please order online for delivery, or external click and collect. Our full Covid info here.

 Disabled interfering operating system features

 We don't want your screen's appearance to be modified in any way during the calibration process, so at this time you should also:

-Once calibration is complete, you can of course turn your screen saver and power management settings back to where they were (but leave the others off!).
+Once calibration is complete, you can of course turn your screen saver and power management settings back to where they were (but leave all those other adaptive modes off!).